BurstWall.jpg (6918 bytes) The new exposition techniques let users skim or delve as they please.

 What’s the right level of supporting detail to include in a given piece of writing?
 This is a question that has bedeviled writers for virtually as long as there has been writing.
-Including enough specifics to satisfy a skeptical reader, while at the same time keeping the exposition moving forward briskly enough to avoid boring a more impatient one, has always been a difficult balancing act.
+It has always been a difficult balancing act to include enough specifics to satisfy a skeptical reader, while at the same time keeping the exposition moving forward briskly enough to avoid boring a more impatient one.

 The traditional printing process contributes to this problem, because it requires that large numbers of people see exactly the same thing.
-(I.e., one size has to fit all.)
+(One size has to fit all.)

 By contrast, with new electronic exposition techniques, each reader can choose for himself the exact level of detail he wants to see.
 He can skim some points without fear of missing anything he would consider significant, then delve into other points at the most minute level of detail.